Corbin Carroll Player Props: Diamondbacks vs. Mets

 Corbin Carroll At The Plate

-- Among qualifying hitters in baseball, he ranks 16th in batting average, 24th in on-base percentage, and fifth in slugging.
+- Among the qualifying hitters in MLB play, he ranks 13th in batting average, 21st in on-base percentage, and fourth in slugging.

-- Carroll has driven home a run in 29 games this season (37.2%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on two occasions..
+- Carroll has picked up an RBI in 38.0% of his games this year, with more than one RBI in 15.2% of his games.
+He has also produced three or more runs in two contests.

-- In 42 of 78 games this year, he has scored, and 16 of those games included multiple runs.
+- He has scored in 54.4% of his games this year, with more than one run scored in 20.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.